Tomshiii/ahk_wiki/Latest/Classes/UIA.md

 ![Copy UIA Path](https://github.com/Tomshiii/ahk/assets/53557479/8d25565c-94ea-4a9a-af0a-995c41d72c76)

-Then place that value in the correct version object.
+Then place that value in the correct version object (either the version of premiere you're currently using, eg. `v24_1` or just the base object `v24` as long as there isn't a property in a version above it that overrides it).